ib-ruby/ib-ruby/README.md

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the file LICENSE for full licensing details of GNU Lesser General Public License.

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software